ajay9803/Doodle-Jump/README.md

 ## Gameplay

-Jump as high as possible by landing on platforms and avoiding falling off the screen or being caught by monsters.
+Jump as high as possible by landing on platforms and avoiding falling off the screen.

 ## Controls